firogh/notes/kernel/synchronization.md

 ### Per-cpu

 # RCU Read copy-update
+RCU is a library for the Linux kernel that allows kernel subsystems to synchronize access to shared data in an efficient manner.
+## requirements
+(1) support for concurrent readers, even during updates;
+(2) low computation and storage overhead; and
+(3) deterministic completion time.
 ##Why RCU
 1 RCU supports concurrency between a single updater and multiple readers is the  essential of RCU!
 2. dealcok immunity